-I know how this might be kinda suggestive, but the perspective of havin’ an chat with Ralf GUM is something I would never miss.
+I know how this might be kinda suggestive.
+But the perspective of havin’ an chat with Ralf GUM is something I would never miss.
 Probably because of the so many souvenirs we’ve got in common despite the distance.
-From our meetings during the Winter Music Conference back by the end of the nineties, to our regular exchanges since upon the release schedule of his label, Ralf GUM, never missing an opportunity to give love in return to the ones who’ve shown interest into his music (something rare enough to be highlighted in this little introduction)…
+From our meetings during the Winter Music Conference back by the end of the nineties.
+To our regular exchanges since upon the release schedule of his label.
+Ralf GUM never misses an opportunity to give love in return to the ones who’ve shown interest into his music.
+Something rare enough to be highlighted in this little introduction…

 First and foremost, let’s go with the definition of your ‘In My City’ album as a concept…

 “I intentionally put the skyline of Johannesburg on the cover as a tribute.
 South Africa is the most vibrant dance nation I know globally.
 I am grateful to be a part of its heartbeat.
 And I feel that I spiritually and musically now live in a place which I really call home.
 This said, it is clear that this album would not sound and feel like it does without SA.

 A lot of songs and the vibe of them are inspired by the dance scene of the country and the country itself.
 I wanted to produce an album which continues the legacy which was started by people like Vinny Da Vinci and Christos and take it further.

 They created, together with many others, something which is one of its kind and became the biggest consumer market for House Music in the world.
 Considering the local market, my aim is to keep the movement up and to eventually enlarge it.
 Internationally, I hope to raise more awareness about the South African music scene.
 A global interest in SA House Music started already a few years back.
 But I feel that still much more needs to be done to exploit the great economical potential which lies in South African House Music for the country I call home now…”